Planqton/uniquemedia/README.md

 ```

 Run the scanner (replace `/path/to/scan` with the directory you want to
 scan).
-The container expects the directory to be mounted at `/scanmedia`:
+The container expects the directory to be mounted at `/scanmedia`.
+If no directory is provided, `/scanmedia` is scanned by default:

 ```bash
 docker run --rm -v /path/to/scan:/scanmedia uniquemedia-scanner